MICHAL GLIKSON

 Eunice as a girl digging for ganguri.
 Goŋ Djambutj.
 Digging for ganguri.
 Goŋ Djambutj.

-Goŋ Djambutj means 'clever hands' in Yolngu Matha, the language of the Yolgnu peoples of Northern Australia.
+Goŋ Djambutj means 'clever hands' in Yolngu Matha, the language of the Yolgnu people of Northern Australia.
 The Yolngu have lived in their country for around 80,000 years.
 They remember who they are.
 They will tell you with clear eyes how they descend from two sisters who came from the Pleides star system and travelled over that part of the world, creating its features.
 The Yolngu name for their region is Laynhapuy, although the Englishers still insist on calling it Arnhem Land, after some Dutch explorer.

 Site powered by Weebly.
 Managed by Hostwinds